 Our Week 5 play project was about the story 'Dear Zoo' by Rod Campbell.
-Mrs Smith and Mrs McLaren wanted the perfect pet from the Zoo.
+Mrs Smith, Mrs McLaren and Mrs Gregory wanted the perfect pet from the Zoo.
 Could the Wrens and Robins help them to find one?
-They made a booklet full of pet inspiration, containing everything from unicorns, bees and lions, to flying cats and dinosaurs!
+They made a booklet full of pet inspiration, containing everything from unicorns, bees and snakes, to hedgehogs and Florence the Octopus!
 They had to build the perfect shaped box to fit their chosen pet in, thinking about whether it needed to be tall, short, long, big or small, and they constructed a home for the pet to live in.
-The children put so much thought into their homes, like Jacob's home for a chicken with a tall space for it to fly up into, a sun shade to protect it from the sun, a little front door for it to get out of and all made from 'stable' plastic.
-Bravo Jacob!
-We hope Mrs Smith and Mrs McLaren like their new pets and that we don't see any rainbow lions prowling around Sawston!
+We hope Mrs Smith, Mrs Gregory and Mrs McLaren like their new pets and that we don't see any tigers or lions prowling around Sawston!